jperkel/sciwridiversity/manuscript.md

 Body shape
 Intersectionality

-_(*) These 6 characteristics are Fault Lines, a construct from the [Maynard Institute](https://mije.org/) that helps people identify their unconscious bias._
+* - *These 6 characteristics are Fault Lines, a construct from the [Maynard Institute](https://mije.org/) that helps people identify their unconscious bias.*

 👇👇👇 **[Thoughts from breakout attendees]** 👇👇👇